 MOVE OVER LAWS IN OKLAHOMA

-The state of Oklahoma recently updated their move over laws to provide protections for all drivers who are stopped on the side of the road.
+The state of Oklahoma recently updated its move-over laws to provide protections for all drivers who are stopped on the side of the road.
 Previously, the law only required people to change lanes if the car that was stopped was an emergency vehicle.
 The new law will take effect on November 1, 2019, when drivers who fail to stop for any vehicle could receive a ticket.

 MOVE OVER LAW VIOLATIONS